 Top 10 Vegan Foods to Help You Gain Weight

-Vegan or plant-based diets are gaining in popularity as there are many health benefits associated with this way of eating.
-A plant-based diet reduces your risk of many of the common diseases of today, including obesity, heart disease, type 2 diabetes, and various types of cancer (1,2,3).
+Vegan or plant-based diets are gaining in popularity as there are many potential health benefits associated with this way of eating.
+A plant-based diet has been found to reduce the risk of many common diseases, including obesity, heart disease, type 2 diabetes, and various types of cancer (1,2,3).

 When trying to gain weight on a vegan diet, there are a couple of factors to consider.
 Firstly, it is necessary to increase your calorie intake, so that you consume more energy than you burn.
-Secondly, ensuring you are eating adequate protein, in combination with some form of resistance exercise will help you to build muscle mass.
+This may be more challenging for vegans, because many vegan foods are low in calories.
+Secondly, you’ll need to ensure that you are eating adequate protein.
+In combination with some form of resistance exercise, this will help you to build muscle mass.

-As a general rule, around an extra 500 calories per day is a good "benchmark" and when you exercise, you can increase this a little more.
+As a general rule, adding around an extra 500 calories per day is a good "benchmark."
+When you exercise, you can increase this a little more.
 It is important to obtain the extra calories from across the range of food groups; protein, carbohydrates, and healthy fats.

-Resistance exercise is any type of exercise that causes muscles to contract against a force or resistance; this can be free weights, weight machines or your own body weight.
-For example, weight lifting, squats, lunges, push-ups and even yoga.
-Resistance exercise builds and tones muscles and makes muscles stronger, it also increases bone strength.
-For general health, it is also recommended to include 150 minutes of cardiovascular exercise per week, but keep this light when trying to gain weight.
+Resistance exercise is any type of exercise that causes muscles to contract against a force or resistance.
+This can be free weights, weight machines or your own body weight.
+Examples include weight lifting, pulling resistance bands, squats, lunges, push-ups, and even certain yoga poses.
+Resistance exercise builds and tones muscles and makes them stronger, as well as increasing bone strength.

 Many bodybuilders and gym-goers are convinced that you need animal protein to build muscle.
-There are however many successful vegan bodybuilders and athletes.
-There is also a new school of thought that the inflammation caused by animal proteins might actually hinder athletic performance.
+There are, however, many successful vegan bodybuilders and athletes.
+Some bodybuilders are also concerned that inflammation caused by animal proteins might actually hinder athletic performance.

 If you are following a plant-based diet and want to gain weight, this article may be useful for you.
 It includes high-calorie vegan foods, along with high-protein vegan foods for supporting muscle building.